reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

         .boolVariation("user-clicked-flag", user, false);
 ```

-When we create the `LDUser` object that we pass into the `boolVariation()` method, we now set the `clicked` custom attribute to a value that - in our example - we get from the user session.
+When we create the `LDUser` object, we now set the `clicked` custom attribute to a value that - in our example - we get from the user session.
 With the `clicked` attribute, the LaunchDarkly client can now properly evaluate the feature flag.

 After a feature has been evaluated for a user with a given attribute, LaunchDarkly will show the user's attributes in its user dashboard:

 ![User attributes in the LaunchDarkly user dashboard](/assets/img/posts/feature-flag-tools/launchdarkly-alice.png)

-Note that LaunchDarkly only shows these user attributes as a convenience.
-The user attributes are evaluated by the LaunchDarkly client, not the LaunchDarkly server!
+Note that LaunchDarkly only shows these user attributes as a convenience. **The user attributes are evaluated by the LaunchDarkly client, not the LaunchDarkly server**!
 So, if our application doesn't set the `clicked` attribute of the `LDUser` object, our example feature flag will evaluate to `false`, even if we have set the `clicked` attribute to `true` in a previous call!

 ### Additional Features

-The targeting rules in our examples above are still rather simple examples, given the feature set LaunchDarkly offers.
+The targeting rules in our examples above are still rather simple examples, given the flexibilty the LaunchDarkly UI offers to create targeting rules.

 As mentioned, LaunchDarkly not only supports boolean feature flags, but any number of variations of different types like strings, numbers, or JSON.
 This opens the door to pretty much every feature flagging use case one can think of.

-In addition to flexible targeting rules, LaunchDarkly offers a lot of features that a geared towards big teams and even Enterprises:
+In addition to flexible targeting rules, LaunchDarkly offers a lot of features that a geared towards teams and even Enterprises:

 * analytics across our feature flags,
 * designing [feature workflows](https://launchdarkly.com/features/feature-workflows/) with scheduled feature releases and approval steps,
-* auditing on feature flag changes, so we can reconstruct they variation of a feature flag at a given point in time,
+* auditing on feature flag changes, so we can reconstruct the variations of a feature flag at a given point in time,
 * debugging feature flags in the LaunchDarkly UI to verify that features are evaluated to the expected variation,
-* slicing our user base into segments to target each segment in a different way,
+* slicing our user base into segments to target each segment differently,
-* running [experiments](https://launchdarkly.com/features/experimentation/) by pairing a feature flag with a certain metric from our application to gauge how the feature impacts the metric.
+* running [experiments](https://launchdarkly.com/features/experimentation/) by pairing a feature flag with a certain metric from our application to gauge how the feature impacts the metric,
 * and a lot more.

-- not bound to any rollout strategy at implementation time

 ## Conclusion - What's the Best Feature Flagging Solution for Me?

-Obviously, the two solutions discussed in this article are very different.
+The two solutions discussed in this article are very different.
 As is often the case when deciding on a tool that solves a specific problem, you can't really say that one solution is "better" than another without taking your context into account.

-Togglz is a Java library that we can easily extend by implementing some interfaces, but it doesn't scale well with a lot of features (because they will be hard to find in the web console) and we have some custom work to do to self-host the web console and to integrate it with a database, for example.
+Togglz is a Java library that we can easily extend by implementing some interfaces, but it doesn't scale well with a lot of features (because they will be hard to find in the web console) and we have some custom work to self-host the web console and to integrate it with a database, for example.

-LaunchDarkly, on the other hand, is a full-blown feature management platform that supports many programming languages, does a lot of the dirty work for us and scales to an almost limitless number of feature flags without impacting performance too much.
-But it costs money and we're sharing our feature data with them.
+LaunchDarkly, on the other hand, is a full-blown feature management platform that supports many programming languages, allows very flexible targeting rules and scales to an almost limitless number of feature flags without impacting performance too much.
+But it follows a subscription model and we're sharing our feature data with them.

-So, for small teams who are working on a small number of exclusively Java codebases with tens of features, Togglz may be the solution to go for.
+For small teams who are working on a small number of exclusively Java codebases with tens of features, Togglz may be the solution to go for.

-Big teams or enterprises with codebases across multiple programming languages and hundreds or even thousands of feature flags, there is no way around a feature management platform like LaunchDarkly.
+For bigger teams or enterprises with multiple codebases - potentially across multiple programming languages - and hundreds or even thousands of feature flags, there is no way around a feature management platform like LaunchDarkly.

-Here's an (incomplete) list of aspects to think about when deciding for a feature flagging solution for your context:
+Here's an (incomplete) list of aspects to think about when deciding on a feature flagging solution for your context:

 <style>
 .table td {